phalcon/blog/data/posts/2016/07/2016-07-29-phalcon-3-0-0-released.md

 &bull; Fixed `Phalcon\Config::merge` for working with php7

 ### PHP7
 Phalcon 3.0 supports PHP7!
-In subsequent releases we will focus on the development of the framework to implove the compatibility and take advantage of the performance enhancements that PHP7 offers.
+In subsequent releases we will focus on the development of the framework to improve the compatibility and take advantage of the performance enhancements that PHP7 offers.
 You can install the framework in php7 using the usual installation instructions.

 ### Support
 Phalcon 3.0 Long Term Support (LTS) version is out, and it’s packed with new features to help you better create web applications with PHP.
 This version of the framework will be maintained for 3 years from now.